aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Specifies a boolean value that indicates whether drill indicators should be printed. print expand/collapse buttons when displayed on pivottable.
+Specifies a boolean value that indicates whether drill indicators should be printed.
+Print expand/collapse buttons when displayed on pivottable.

 **Returns:**
 boolean